signcl/docusaurus-prince-pdf/README.md

 - Best font subsetting support
 - Text can be selected and copy/paste correctly
-- Fancy ToC
+- Fancy Table of Contents

 The bad:

-- Doesn't work well with Docusaurus sites.
-Page content got cut off.
-[Issue reported (now fixed!)](https://www.princexml.com/forum/topic/4608)
-- Watermark on generated PDF make it hard to handle in CI/CD environments
+- Watermark on first page of generated PDF make it hard to handle in CI/CD environments
 - Doesn't work with some CSS syntax (e.g. `mask-image`)
+- Doesn't work with some HTML features (e.g. `srcset`)
+- Commercial license is expensive ([$3,800](https://www.princexml.com/purchase/))

 The ugly:

-- Commercial license is expensive ([$3,800](https://www.princexml.com/purchase/))
+- None

 Usage: